Opentrons/opentrons/api/docs/v2/index.rst

 This example proceeds completely linearly.
 Following it line-by-line, you can see that it has the following effects:

-1. Loads the Opentrons Protocol API.
-2. Gives the name, contact information, and a brief description for the protocol.
+1. Gives the name, contact information, and a brief description for the protocol.
 Also indicates the minimum version of the API that the protocol can run on.
-3. Tells the robot that there is:
+2. Tells the robot that there is:
 	a.
 A 96-well flat plate in slot 1.
 	b.
 A rack of 300 µL tips in slot 2.
 	c.
 A single-channel 300 µL pipette attached to the left mount, which should pick up tips from the aforementioned rack.
-4. Tells the robot to act by:
+3. Tells the robot to act by:
 	a.
 Picking up the first tip from the tip rack.
 	b.
 Aspirating 100 µL of liquid from well A1 of the plate.
 	c.
 Dispensing 100 µL of liquid into well B1 of the plate.